Dental Fillings and Bonding

 Porcelain Fillings:

-Porcelain fillings, also known as inlays or onlays, are a more conservative option for fillings that provide a natural-looking appearance.
-They are custom-made in a dental laboratory and are bonded to the tooth for a secure and long-lasting restoration.
+Porcelain fillings, also known as inlays or onlays, are a more conservative option that provides a natural-looking appearance.
+They are custom-made in a dental laboratory and bonded to the tooth for a secure, long-lasting restoration.

 • Natural-looking appearance can be custom-made to match the tooth